-Career Interruptions: a career interruption is a period in which you were unable to conduct research for various reasons.
-You can include contributions going back for a period of the same length before October 2011, so that your contributions represent six years of activity.
+Career Interruptions: a career interruption is a period in which you were unable to conduct research for various reasons (e.g., health, administrative, family or other reasons, or reasons related to the COVID-19 pandemic).
+You can include contributions before October 2015, going back for a period of the same length as the amount of time you indicated as your Career Interruption, so that your contributions represent a total of six years of activity.

-Special Circumstances: special circumstances are those which cause a slowdown in your research output but not a complete halt.
+Special Circumstances: special circumstances are those which cause a slowdown in your research output but not a complete halt (which could include the impact of the COVID-19 pandemic).
 You cannot add time to the six-year period, but you can include an explanation of the slowdown, and confirm if possible that the issues are resolved and that your usual productivity has resumed.